 WHAT ARE ARCHITECTURAL SHOP DRAWINGS?

-The architectural shop drawings are the amalgamation of the different drawings.
-The contractor, supplier, manufacturer, subcontractor, or fabricator help craft those.
+The architectural shop drawings are amalgamated with the different drawings.
+The contractor, supplier, manufacturer, subcontractor, or fabricator helps craft those.

-If compared to the paper having the information about building architecture, these drawings have more weightage and are more informative.
+Compared to the paper, which has information about building architecture, these drawings have more weight and are more informative.

-They guide the manufacturer's manufacturing team or the contractor's installation team on how to make and install the glazing parts.
+They guide the manufacturer’s manufacturing or the contractor’s installation team in making and installing the glazing parts.

 Every builder prefers Architectural Shop Drawings Services for more accuracy in their work.
 Crafting the shop drawing demands a large amount of time.